How to file a Colorado annual report

 • Cooperatives and cooperative housing corporations

-Sole proprietorships and general partnerships are exempt since they aren't required to register their entities with the state.
+Sole proprietorships and general partnerships are not subject to this requirement because they are not required to register as entities with the state.

 Colorado requires filing regardless of your business's revenue or activity levels.
 Even inactive businesses must continue to file Periodic Reports until they are properly dissolved (domestic entities) or withdrawn (foreign entities).
 However, Colorado SOS notes you do not need to file a Periodic Report first before filing the appropriate dissolution or withdrawal.